BBQ Chicken Quinoa Salad is healthy, hearty, and full of fresh and flavorful ingredients. Enjoy for lunch or dinner!

 Place a lid on top, lower the heat to medium low, then cook the quinoa for 20 minutes or so, until it’s light, fluffy, and springy.

-Meanwhile, grill 2 chicken breasts seasoned with salt & pepper, and 2 ears shucked corn, over medium-high heat.
+Meanwhile, grill 2 chicken breasts seasoned with salt and pepper, and 2 ears shucked corn, over medium-high heat.
 The chicken should take about 4-5 minutes a side, and the corn will take just as long.
 A match made in grilling heaven!

 Let the chicken cool off the grill for a few minutes, then shred or chop it up, and toss with enough of your favorite BBQ sauce to coat.